Louiseskinner01/project1-lskinner/README.md

 ## Design
 ### User-stories

-- As a visitor, I want to browse available fitness programs so that I can see what the site offers before booking any personal training sessions
+- As a visitor, I want to browse available fitness programs that are free and easily accessible
-- As a visitor, I want to easily undestand what services and/or produducts ar provided FWL
+- As a visitor, I want to easily undestand what services and/or produducts are provided by FWL
-- As a user, I want to select a workout plan based on my goals (e.g. strength, flexibility) so that I can have some guidance along my fitness journy
+- As a user, I want to be able to book an online personal training session with a PT (e.g. strength, flexibility) so that I can have some guidance along my fitness journy
-- As a user, I want access to meal plans and nutrition advice so that I can support my fitness goals with proper diet
+- As a user, I want access to meal plans and nutritional advice so that I can support my fitness goals with proper diet
-- As a visitor, I want to how the trainers teach so that I can choose a trainer who matches my goals
+- As a visitor, I want to see how the trainers teach so that I can choose a trainer who matches my goals
 - As a user, I want access to video demonstrations of exercises so that I can perform them correctly and avoid injury
-- As a user, I want to be able to register my details and have a member of FWL reach out to me
+- As a user, I want to be able to register my details and have a member of FWL reach out to me to discuss their products and services in further detail
 - As a user, I would like to find health and wellbeing events
 - As a user, I would like to have access to juicing ideas and ingredients lists
 - As a user, I would like to easily find and follow FWL on all of their social media platforms